-What is a mens-cup?!
+What is a diva-cup?!

-A Mens-cup, menstruations-cup or moon-cup is a small (usually) silicone cup which catches one’s period.
+A diva-cup, menstruations-cup or moon-cup is a small (usually) silicone cup which catches one’s period.
 The extra value is has, is that it’s re-usable!
 So instead of the few hours you get out of a tampon or a (single-use) sanitary napkin, you get a few years (!) of use.
 Between 5 and 10 years!
 So I’ve read.
 I lost my first one after having had it for less than that, so I can’t tell yet.

 1. I always have enough sanitary products – no matter where I am.